Rondo breaks hand in Lakers' win over Blazers - TSN.ca

 Spectrum SportsNet reporter Mike Trudell remarks that the injury likely occurred after Rondo hit his hand on the floor during a play in the fourth quarter.

-The 12th-year man is averaging 8.5 pointa per game and 6.5 assists this season, which is his first with the Lakers.
+The 12th-year man is averaging 8.5 points per game and 6.5 assists this season, which is his first with the Lakers.